ByteBard97/dnd_session_logs/site_src/monday/locations/cinderfork_foundry.md

 **DM Modification Note:** *This Tom Cartos water wheel map was adapted for the foundry by converting the lake into a moonpool, removing surface vegetation, and reimagining the paddle wheel as a steam-powered turbine system driven by a bound geothermal elemental.*

 #### The Steam Turbine Chamber
 The centerpiece of the geothermal plant is a massive steam-powered turbine that has replaced the original water wheel.
-Cool water pumped from the Black Loch feeds into a specialized chamber containing the [Bound Geothermal Elemental](../npcs/generated/bound_geothermal_elemental.md).
+Cool water pumped from the Black Loch feeds into a specialized chamber containing the [Geothermal Elemental](../npcs/cinderfork_foundry/geothermal_elemental.md).
 The elemental's intense heat converts this water into superheated steam under extreme pressure, which then drives the turbine system.

 #### The Gearing Rooms
 Multiple interconnected chambers house an elaborate system of gears and mechanical power transmission equipment.
 These gear rooms distribute the turbine's mechanical energy throughout the foundry, powering forges, hammers, and other industrial equipment.
 Numerous control levers throughout these areas allow operators to adjust steam flow, gear ratios, and power distribution to different sections of the facility.